HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/pfi.rst

 Introduction to Permutation Feature Importance
 ===============================================

+Permutation Feature Importance is a **model-agnostic** method, which means that it is not restricted to a certain model type, and it is **global** method, which means that it only provides explanations for a full dataset, but not for individual samples.

 For a short video introduction to Permutation Feature Importance, click below:

 .. vimeo:: 745319412?h=1e5bd15ff7